xxhsu/number-puzzle/README.md

 # number-puzzle
-- a golang program solves number puzzle.
+A golang program solves number puzzle with broad-searching.